Boxer Conducts Routine Operations

-An MH-60S Seahawk assigned to Helicopter Sea Combat Squadron (HSC) 21, takes off from the flight deck of Wasp-class amphibious assault ship USS Boxer (LHD 4) during flight operations, Jan.
-22, 2026.
+U.S. Marine Corps Lance Cpl.
+Samuel Dorius, an aviation support technician with Marine Medium Tiltrotor Squadron (VMM) 163 (Reinforced), 11th Marine Expeditionary Unit, performs maintenance on a 25-ton aircraft jack aboard Wasp-class amphibious assault ship USS Boxer (LHD 4), Jan.
+23, 2026.
 Boxer, flagship of the Boxer Amphibious Ready Group, is underway with the 11th Marine Expeditionary Unit in the U.S. 3rd Fleet area of operations conducting integrated training that enhances warfighting capabilities and tactical proficiency.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Sheryssa Dodard)
+(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Trace Gorsuch)

 |Date Taken: